 - Fill the Bundt tin 3/4 full with cake batter.
 Use a metal spoon to gently press the cake batter into the tin.
 DO NOT bang the Bundt tin on the work surface, as this could damage the tin.

-- NOTE: There will be a small amount of cake batter left – this can be used for a few cupcakes or bundtlettes.
+- NOTE: There may be a small amount of cake batter left – this can be used for a few cupcakes or bundtlettes.

 - Place the tin into the centre of the preheated oven.
 Bake for 50-55minutes.